 We maintain severance and change in control arrangements with our executives.
 The agreements require the executive to execute a non-compete agreement with PTC and to execute a general release of claims as a condition to receiving severance benefits.
-Each of the agreements has a one-year term and renews automatically for successive one year terms unless the Committee terminates the agreement.
+Each of the agreements has a one-year term and renews automatically for successive one year terms if the Committee does not terminate the agreement.
 The agreements are described in more detail under Potential Payments upon Termination or Change in Control below.